husayt/josediazgonzalez.com/_posts/2010-01-11-you-want-access-well-you-no-can-has-cakephp-access-component.markdown

     - component
     - cakephp 1.3
   layout: post
+  description: One of the things I am working on is Authentication and Access Control.
+While Authsome Component takes care of authentication, we still need something more.
 ---

 My latest side-project is an app for managing file uploads - you might even be able to guess what it is by checking my latest updates on Github - which has some pretty specific requirements.
 It therefore has some functionality that might be pretty useful in other applications, so over the next few days I'll be releasing some of the more interesting ones as gists (and forking existing projects where necessary).